by Dr. Will Cole

 - Store in a sealed container in the fridge.

-Make time to give yourself some “Brain Breaks,” times of calm and silence.
+Make time to give yourself some “Brain Breaks,” times of calm and silence throughout the day.
 Even if it’s just for a few minutes, close your eyes or spend time in nature and breathe.
 If you are eating like a champ but filling your body full of stress, you won’t calm inflammation effectively.
-After your day is over, if you want tot take it to the next level, take my 60-day challenge to calm inflammation in my Elimination Diet video class.
-This journey will help you find out what foods your body loves and which it hates, focusing on the world’s most anti-inflammatory foods.
+And there you go – inflammation managed!
+Now, see if you can do it again tomorrow.